-- Digital Surface Models (DSMs) is not always available for the area you want to investigate.
+Digital Surface Models (DSMs) is not always available for the area you want to investigate.
 The DSM Generator can be used to create or alter a DSM by using information from a polygon building footprint layer where a building height attribute is available.
-An option to acquire building footprints, and also in some cases building height from Open Street Map data, is also available.
+An option to acquire building footprints, and also in some cases building height from Open Street Map data, is available from this plugin.

 |top||input DEM data is specified|

 |middle upper||input polygon with height data or OSM is specified|

 |middle lower||to specify the output DSM and output resolution|

 |bottom||to run the calculations|

 - A raster file containing elevation values needed to create the DSM.
 Raster elevation data (DEM) can be retrieved from e.g. OpenDEM.